 In 1993, he developed a resource manual, Congregational Planning Model, in conjunction with his church consultation ministry, to guide congregations through a 12-phase process to implement their vision.
 At the present time, he teaches graduate courses in spiritual formation, pastoral care & counseling, and research & writing seminars in the doctoral program.
 Dr. Nissley's teaching focus is to integrate spiritual formation in Christ (teleios, wholeness & maturity in Christ, James 1:4) into one’s life, family, relationships, and ministry.
 His primary area of research, reflection, and writing continues to be on Celtic Spirituality (Recovering Our Future in process) as it relates to the missio Dei with his spiritual roots in the Amish culture and simplicity.

 On a personal level, his hobbies include gardening, history, genealogy, tinkering (1974 Jacobsen lawn mower & 1972 John Deere 110 lawn tractor), Penn State & Pittsburgh Steelers football, and cycling as an avid member of the Hancock Handlebars Bicycle Club.
-He has been married to Lois (Musselman) for 43 years, and they have two married adult daughters and three grandchildren.
+He has been married to Lois (Musselman) for 45 years, and they have two married adult daughters and four grandchildren.
 His life verse (John 10:10) provides a perspective and promise fulfilled in everyday life!

 [ return to faculty page ]